 The Great Lakes region, with its ethnic history and industrial past, provides authentic experiences, such as small towns, big cities, food festivals and more.

 However, these sailings are quite pricey, especially compared to mega-ships plying the waters of Caribbean.
-For example, a 10-day cruise in July aboard the 202-passenger ms Victory I starts at about US$6200 per person.
+For example, a 10-day cruise in July aboard the 202-passenger ms Victory I starts at ~USD 6200 per person.